kammirzazad/SLAMpede_Tools/README.md

 To allow real-time tasks to use 100% of CPU time (default value is 95%)

 ## sockmem
-To increase size of send buffers.
-Necessary for Wi-Fi sockets due to potential traffic congestion
+To increase size of send buffers. (necessary for Wi-Fi sockets due to potential traffic congestion)

 ## wifi_test
 To profile latency of sending various sizes of UDP packets over Wi-Fi